Blood, Water, Wind, and Stone

 Review on WyomingWriting.com

-Lori Howe is the author of Cloudshade: Poems of the High Plains (Sastrugi Press, 2015), Voices at Twilight: A Poet’s Guide to Wyoming Ghost Towns (Sastrugi Press, 2016), and Stories from Earth: Millennials, Literature, and Teaching Writing that Matters.
+Lori Howe is the author of Cloudshade: Poems of the High Plains (Sastrugi Press, 2015), the award-winning Voices at Twilight: A Poet’s Guide to Wyoming Ghost Towns (Sastrugi Press, 2016), and Stories from Earth: Millennials, Literature, and Teaching Writing that Matters.

 Her poems, short fiction, and non-fiction appear in numerous journals, anthologies, and books such as The Meadow, Pilgrimage, NorthernLights,Red Hook, Open Window Review, Frontiers Magazine, and the Owen Wister Review.
 She holds undergraduate and graduate degrees in English and Spanish, as well as an M.F.A. in poetry.